 The first rule of budgeting is to set realistic expectations.
-When doing your research, ensure you are comparing apples to apples.
+When doing your research, ensure that you are comparing apples to apples.
 Some estimates may be lower than others at first glance, but they can often exclude big-ticket items like servicing, foundations, finishing or landscaping.
 Do not be afraid to ask questions and trust your common sense.
 It is also important to identify your key priorities.
-Who is the end user and how does cost, maintenance and durability factor into your design decisions?
-Use this as a basis to identify any areas of strategic investment like building performance, finish quality or energy efficiency, and adjust your budget to suit.
+Who is the end-user and how does cost, maintenance and durability factor into your design decisions?
+Use these as a basis to identify any areas of strategic investment like building performance, finish quality or energy efficiency, and adjust your budget to suit accordingly.

 When taking on a major building project for the first time, it is easy to overlook some common costs that have a significant impact on the final spend.

-Firstly, consider how you will fund the project and what your carrying costs will be during construction – time is money.
-Determine a realistic timeline and factor in your cost of borrowing, cross referencing that with the financing options you have available.
+First, consider how you will fund the project and what your carrying costs will be during construction – time is money.
+Determine a realistic timeline and factor in your cost of borrowing, cross-referencing that with the financing options you have available.

 Sales tax also has a significant impact on the budget if it is not considered from the outset.
 13% HST will be charged on both your hard and soft costs, so keep this in mind when evaluating consultant proposals and contractor quotes.
 You may qualify for a partial rebate on HST depending on your circumstance, so it is always beneficial to understand any incentives that may be available in your situation.